elastic/kibana/CONTRIBUTING.md

 #### SSL

 When Kibana runs in development mode it will automatically use bundled SSL certificates.
 These certificates won't be trusted by your OS by default which will likely cause your browser to complain about the cert.
-You can deal with this in a few ways:

-  1. Supply your own cert using the `config/kibana.dev.yml` file.
+You can fix this issue in one of the following ways:

-    - You can point at the development certificate found in `test/dev_certs`
+  - Supply your own cert using the `config/kibana.dev.yml` file.
-  1. Configure your OS to trust the cert:
+  - Configure your OS to trust the cert:
     - OSX: https://www.accuweaver.com/2014/09/19/make-chrome-accept-a-self-signed-certificate-on-osx/
     - Window: http://stackoverflow.com/a/1412118
     - Linux: http://unix.stackexchange.com/a/90607
-  1. Click through the warning and accept future warnings.
+  - Click through the warning and accept future warnings.
-  1. Disable SSL with the `--no-ssl` flag:
+  - Disable SSL with the `--no-ssl` flag:
     - `npm start -- --no-ssl`

 #### Linting